 This fall, I’ve gotten more questions than usual about bees dumping their sugar.
 I believe the reason for this is the erratic weather we’ve had in various parts of the country.
 What happens is simple.
 The beekeeper puts a sugar board on because the weather is getting colder.
 Then, before the sugar has completely hardened, he gets a warm snap.
 Because the bees are flying and the sugar isn’t yet hard, the bees begin housecleaning.
 He’s left wondering, “What the?”
 All that work and they dump it!”

 My recommendation is to ignore the dumping.
 Pretend you don’t see it.
 Once the cold weather returns and the candy fully hardens, hive life will return to normal.
-Later, if your colony runs short on winter stores, you will be gratified to see them feasting on their rock candy mountain.
+Later, if your colony starts running short on winter stores, you will be gratified to see them feasting on their rock candy mountain.

 Honey Bee Suite